ucb-rit/savio-training-slurm-2020/slurm.md

     - Condo jobs are prioritized over FCA jobs in the queue and will start as soon as resources become available.
     - Usually any lag in starting condo jobs under this circumstance is limited.

-# How priorities and queueing on Savio work (2)
+# How priorities and queuing on Savio work (2)
-- Savio has two main ways to run jobs -- under a faculty computing allowance (FCA) and under a condo.
 - FCA jobs
   - Start when they reach the top of the queue and resources become available as running jobs finish.
-  - The queue is ordered based on the Slurm Fairshare priority (specifically the Fair Tree algorithm.
+  - The queue is ordered based on the Slurm Fairshare priority (specifically the Fair Tree algorithm).
   - The primary influence on this priority is the overall recent usage by all users in the same FCA as the user submitting the job.
   - Jobs from multiple users within an FCA are then influenced by their individual recent usage.
   - In more detail, usage at the FCA level (summed across all partitions) is ordered across all FCAs,